 ssh [email protected]_ip_address

-You can also setup a SSH key-based authentication and connect to your Ubuntu machine without entering a password.
+You can also set up an SSH key-based authentication and connect to your Ubuntu machine without entering a password.

 Disabling SSH on Ubuntu